adrianocola/vogels-cache/README.md

 Cache the model after a sucessfull save.
 This method dont't allow options (just like Vogels).

 ##### .update(options,callback)
-Cache the model after a sucessfull update.
-Accept CACHE_RESULT option to prevent caching.
+The updated version of the model is not cached and if there is a cached version of this item, it will be removed from cache.

 ##### .destroy(options,callback)
 Delete the model from cache after destroying.